Fresh and Frozen Packaged Food Products Policy

 image

-• Egg products – The establishment number may appear within the egg products shield or on the principal display panel, prefaced with “Plant” or “G.
+• Establishment number shown on the shield or display panel, prefixed with “Plant” or “G.

 Temperature Requirements

-Sellers are responsible for ensuring products are packaged and handled to maintain safe temperatures throughout the supply chain.
-Temperature deviations may result in listing restrictions or seller enforcement actions.
+Sellers must package and handle products to maintain safe temperatures throughout the supply chain.
+Temperature issues may result in listing restrictions or enforcement actions.

-• Shipments must comply with federal regulations for dangerous goods and hazardous materials.
+• Shipments must follow federal dangerous goods and hazardous materials regulations.
+For more information, see Dangerous Goods Policy.

 image